MicrosoftDocs/fabric-docs/docs/data-factory/format-delimited-text.md

 ## Delimited text format in copy activity

-You can find the file format settings by selecting **File settings** in source in data pipeline copy activity after choosing your connection.
+You can find the file format settings by selecting **File settings** in source or  destination in data pipeline copy activity after choosing your connection.

 :::image type="content" source="./media/format-delimited-text/file-settings.png" alt-text="Screenshot showing file settings button.":::